 Samsung Galaxy S10 5G

-Samsung has released it first 5G phone and it's a top-end flagship dubbed the Samsung Galaxy S10 5G.
+Samsung's first 5G handset was the Samsung Galaxy S10 5G.

 The Galaxy S10 5G also has a dual-lens front-facing camera (cut into the screen, so there's no notch and minimal bezel), and 256GB of storage.